nagyistge/fhirbase-demo-app/src/views/tutor.md

 * If you need an XML representation of a resource, you can always get it from JSON in your application's code.

-## Passing JSON to a Stored Procedure
+## JSON parameter

-When SP's argument has type `jsonb`, that means you have to pass some JSON as a value.
+When function argument has type `jsonb`, that means you have to pass some JSON as a value.
 To do this, you need to represent JSON as single-line PostgreSQL string.
 You can do this in many ways, for example, using a